 If your Pink Princess starts pushing out mostly green leaves, check the light first.
 That’s almost always the cause.
 Move her somewhere brighter, or add a grow light, and give her a few weeks to respond.
 New growth should start showing more pink.

 If a stem section produces several entirely green leaves in a row, you can cut it back to a node that produced a more balanced leaf.
 New growth from that point often returns to normal variegation.
 It feels a bit drastic the first time you do it, but she bounces back.
 Cut stems can also be rooted to propagate a new plant from a section with better variegation history.
+If you want the exact node-and-cutting routine, our guide on how to propagate plants walks through the steps.

 On the other side, if a leaf unfurls almost entirely pink with very little green, watch it closely.
 That leaf may not last long.
 Cutting back from heavily pink growth encourages the plant to produce more balanced leaves next time.